ktorio/ktor-documentation/topics/Serving_Static_Content.md

 Ktor also provides us the ability to specify a different base resource package from where contents is served.

-We can do this by setting the value of the `staticBasePackage` property
+We can do this by setting the value of the `staticBasePackage` property:

 ```kotlin
 static("docs") {